Podcast: Download ()

 NOTE: This article was originally posted on the ‘Under his Influence” Radio Show web page, in connection with a broadcast about the necessity of Christ’s blood in our redemption.
 Here, I (Mark) have expanded and acclimated it for use on this website.
 The link above is the original recording of the radio show aired on 03-29-14.
 To go to the recording of that podcast of the show, simply click on the link above.

-Part of our view of the necessity of blood in general (and Christ’s blood specifically) is taken from several facts, which admittedly could be interpreted differently, but so far it has passed all our litmus tests for truth.
-Let me first lay down these thoughts from the scriptures before you and then reveal how, in our opinion, it is the answer to the very important question of “Why Blood?”
+Part of the view set forth in this article regarding the necessity of blood in general (and Christ’s blood specifically) is taken from several facts, which admittedly could be interpreted differently, but so far it has passed all litmus tests for truth.

 Leviticus 17:11, “For the life of the flesh is in the blood, and I have given it for you on the altar to make atonement for your souls, for it is the blood that makes atonement by the life.”

-The prophet Isaiah draws the connection so tightly that it practically makes the point for us, for Isaiah uses the words soul in place of the word blood.
-Would it surprise you to realize that the word blood is NEVER EVEN MENTIONED in Isaiah chapter 53?
+The prophet Isaiah draws the connection between the soul and the blood so tightly that it practically makes this point for us, for Isaiah uses the word soul in place of the word blood.
+Isaiah even connects those things which take place within the soul as a replacement for the word blood – things such as grief, heart turmoil and travailing, the crushing of the heart (emotions) and even despair.

 Let’s read the verses in that passage which specifically address Christ’s offering for sin…